jespercockx/popl19-tutorial/outline.md

 language itself.

 Agda allows two approaches to implement verified programs:
-- Extrinsic approach: first write the program as you would in Haskell and then give a separate proof of correctness
+- Extrinsic approach: first write the *program* as you would in, say, Haskell and then give a separate proof of correctness
-- Intrinsic approach: first define a specific *type* that only allows programs that satisfy the correctness properties and then write the program that inhabits this type The intrinsic approach is also called **correct-by-construction** programming.
+- Intrinsic approach: first define a specific *type* that only allows programs that satisfy the correctness properties and then write the program that inhabits this type.
+The intrinsic approach is also called **correct-by-construction** programming.

-Example: division on natural numbers Nat:
+Example: division on natural numbers `Nat`:
 - Extrinsic approach: first implement functions `_/_ : Nat → Nat →
   Nat` and `_%_ : Nat → Nat → Nat` and then give separate proofs that `x ≡ y * (x / y) + x % y` and `x % y < y`.